storesafe/cordova-sqlite-storage/README.md

        </head>
        <body onload="init();" id="stage" class="theme">

+# Support

+If you have an issue with the plugin please check the following first:
+- You are using the latest version of the Plugin Javascript & Java source from this repository.
+- You have installed the Javascript & Java correctly.
+- You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
+- You have registered the plugin properly.

+If you still cannot get something to work:
+- Make the simplest test program necessary to reproduce the issue and try again.
+- If it still does not work then please make sure it is prepared to demonstrate the issue including:
+  - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
+  - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
+  - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

+Then please raise an issue with the test program included in the description.

 # Unit test(s)

 Unit testing is done in `test-www/index.html`.
 To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your Android Cordova project and make sure you have SQLitePlugin completely installed (JS, Java, and plugin registered).